Why two former school board presidents are voting NO on a new PAUSD parcel tax:

 Ken Dauber (PAUSD board member, 2014-2022)

-PAUSD already has more money than it can spend
+PAUSD already has more money than it can spend, with rising property taxes and declining enrollment

 $100M+